 Place Water Containers Inside the Basket

-Place your basket in a secure position so it will not tip over and insert the tin cans with water.
+Place your basket in a secure position so it will not tip over, and insert the tin cans with water.

 Click Image To Shop

 Next, begin to add in the Queen Anne’s Lace in front of the fern.
 You will want to vary the heights of your flowers.
-I like to place the taller stems at the back and the shorter stems are added as I move to the front of the arrangement.
-In addition, be sure to insert the stems into the water containers.
-It’s easy to miss the can of water, as the arrangement begins to fill up.
+I like to place the taller stems at the back, and the shorter stems are added as I move to the front of the arrangement.

 Finally, add more of your fern clippings to the front of the Queen Anne’s Lace flower and let it drape over the edge of the basket.